plymouthvan/JustifiedGalleries/README.md

 2. Each `<img>` tag must include `width` and `height` attributes so the layout can be calculated immediately (without waiting for image load).
 3. Images are grouped into rows based on their aspect ratios to fit the container width.
 4. Each row's image widths are scaled proportionally to ensure perfect justification.
-5. CSS ensures images are cropped, not stretched, for a clean presentation.
-6. The layout automatically reflows responsively on window resize (with throttling) - **no additional event listeners needed**.
+5. The layout automatically reflows responsively on window resize (with throttling) - **no additional event listeners needed**.

 ## 🖼 Requirements